Proven Methods That Help You Fight And Manage Your Depression

 Well, waking up early has some great mental benefits.
 Have you heard the quote, 'Early to bed, early to rise, makes a man healthy, wealthy and wise'?
 That is a true saying indeed.
 Researchers state that waking earlier than the usual time allows you to mentally prepare for the day and enjoy some moments of peace and quiet.
 Most importantly, it is associated with a sense of optimism and happiness.

-18) Practicing Yoga: Practicing yoga exercises greatly improves mood, improves self-esteem and increases tolerance to pain.
+18) Practicing Yoga: Practicing yoga has the potential to greatly improve your mood, self-esteem and also increase your tolerance to pain.
 People suffering from depression have been found to have lower levels of serotonin.
-According to the Journal of Psychiatry and Neuroscience, the serotonin in our brains plays a major role in mood enhancement and treatment of depression.
-According to Harvard Health, yoga lowers stress levels of individuals and improves their well-being.
+According to the Journal of Psychiatry and Neuroscience, the presence of serotonin in our brains plays a major role in mood enhancement and treatment of depression.
+According to Harvard Health, yoga lowers stress levels and improves well-being.

-19) Journaling Your thoughts: Penning your thoughts is a great way of expressing negativity and channeling them in a positive way.
-Writing down your negative thoughts helps you understand why you feel a certain way and what triggered you into thinking such thoughts.
+19) Journaling Your thoughts: Penning your thoughts out is a great way of expressing negativity and channeling your emotions in a positive way.
+Writing down your thoughts helps you understand why you may feel a certain way and what triggered you into thinking such thoughts.
 Also, releasing negativity helps you get a better understanding of yourself and the obstacles you face.

 20) Therapy: Seeking professional help and lightening your burden, according to studies, is a very effective way to deal with depression.
 A therapist will help you make informed choices and will give you fair and non-judgmental insights.
-Some individuals find it easier to talk to a therapist and share their burdens than talking to a relative or friend.
-In this fast-paced world, where people are caught up in their schedules, it's sometimes hard to find someone at the needed moment to share your problems with.
-In situations like this, visiting a therapist can help you get a new perspective on your situation and help you deal with your depressive thoughts.
+Some individuals find it easier to talk to a therapist and share their burdens than talking to a relative or friend (since friends and relatives may have opinions, while therapists are trained to be supportive and neutral).
+Visiting a therapist can help you get a new perspective on your situation and help you deal with your depressive feelings and thoughts.
 That's where betterhelp.com can help you.